 Make Relationship Money Goals

-Being on the same page financially really helps to strengthen your finances and your relationship.
+Being on the same page with your joint finances helps to strengthen your money situation and your relationship.
 Use these four steps to help you get started setting money goals within your relationship.

 Consider the cost to achieve goals.
-Determine the cost of each goal and the amount that needs to be saved each month to achieve it on time.
+Determine the cost of each goal and the amount that needs to be saved each month between your joint finances to achieve it on time.
 For example, if you want $10,000 for the down payment and closing costs on a house in three years, you need to save $278 a month ($10,000 divided by 36).

 Reassess.
 Setting money goals in a relationship is exciting, but you need to remember to look back on your goals on a regular basis to make sure they're still relevant.
 You might set calendar reminders or plan to touch base about goals at certain times of year, such as tax time.
 Add new goals and calculate amounts that need to be saved to reach them.